Adaptive-DigitalTwin/Simulator-based-Digital-Twin/README.md

 The codes are designed to perform a specific task that requires certain input data.
 The purpose of this readme is to explain the input data required to run the code successfully.

-While, most of the experiment related procedure are already described into the thesis chapter, but also in the MATLAB _'main.mlx'_ file, few more generic requirements are explained below:
+While, most of the experiment related procedure are already described into the thesis chapter (Chapter 5), but also in the MATLAB _'main.mlx'_ file, few more generic requirements are explained below:

 ## Input Data